Harnett County Schools

 Harnett County Schools is a PK–12 graded school district serving Harnett County, North Carolina.
-Its 28 schools serve 20,615 students as of the 2015–16 school year.
+Its 28 schools served 20,615 students in the 2015–16 school year.

 High school students living in the Linden Oaks housing development, of Fort Bragg, are assigned to Harnett County Schools' Overhills High School.

 History

 A push for school consolidation began in the 1920s.
 By 1933, more modern high schools and community schools were developed.
 Another push for consolidation occurred in the 1970s after desegregation.

 The latter push for school consolidations began in 1963.
 However, county residents four times rejected bond referendums that would help pay for new schools.
 Even though the bond referendum failed in 1974, the county commissioners moved forward with their plans for the school construction, approving a tax increase to help fund it.
 The result was three new high schools: Western Harnett and Harnett Central in 1978, as well as Triton in 1986.